 Asheville is a great place to explore.
 Hikers are also drawn to this area.
 Five days is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 Anyone can find something fun to do here.

-Travelers enjoy the nightlife and live music when visiting the cultural city of Seattle.
+Travelers enjoy the nightlife and live music when visiting the progressive city of Seattle.
 The length of your ideal trip is an individual decision.
+Many visitors also spend a good bit of time hiking.
 Five days is plenty of time to see everything, even with extra days to spare.

 These are the overall average travel costs for the two destinations.